Caf Champions League: Khune named in Kaizer Chiefs squad for Simba SC clash | Goal.com

 Caf Champions League: Khune named in Kaizer Chiefs squad for Simba SC clash

-Kaizer Chiefs goalkeeper Itumeleng Khune has been included in the Soweto giants' traveling squad ahead of their Caf Champions League quarter-final second-match against Simba SC on Saturday.
+Kaizer Chiefs goalkeeper Itumeleng Khune has been included in the Soweto giants' traveling squad ahead of their Caf Champions League quarter-final second-leg match against Simba SC on Saturday.

 Amakhosi will be carrying a 4-0 aggregate lead into the encounter which is set to take place at Benjamin Mkapa National Stadium in the largest city in Tanzania, Dar es Salaam.